ShreshthaShukla/MetaWiz/README.md

 Coding Style Guide:
-The coding style used for the Python code is PEP 8 -- Style Guide for Python Code
+The coding style used for the Python code is PEP 8 -- Style Guide for Python Code The coding style used for the PHP code is PEAR -- [PEAR] Manual :: Coding Standards

 Contributors:
 The authors of this project are Avid Narimani, Prachi Singh, Shreshtha Shukla, and Nimish Kate